pranjalkalal/CEH-Exam-Preparation/Chapter14:Hacking-Web-Applications.md

 **RASP (Runtime Application Self-Protection):**
 - **Description:** Security technology that runs within the application to detect and prevent attacks in real-time.
 - **Example:** Identifying and blocking an attack by analyzing application behavior during runtime.

+### OWASP Top 10 for 2021 - Summary
+1. **Broken Access Control (A01)**:
+   - This category focuses on flaws related to inadequate enforcement of access controls, such as improper authorization mechanisms, missing authentication, or failure to restrict users' access to certain functionalities or resources.

+2. **Cryptographic Failures (A02)**:
+   - Cryptographic failures refer to vulnerabilities related to the incorrect implementation or misuse of cryptographic techniques, such as encryption, hashing, or key management.
+These failures can lead to sensitive data exposure or compromise of system integrity.

+3. **Injection (A03)**:
+   - Injection vulnerabilities occur when untrusted data is sent to an interpreter as part of a command or query, leading to the execution of unintended commands or unauthorized access to data.
+This category includes common injection attacks such as SQL injection, NoSQL injection, and command injection.

+4. **Insecure Design (A04)**:
+   - Insecure design vulnerabilities stem from flaws in the architectural or design aspects of a system, such as inadequate threat modeling, insecure design patterns, or failure to follow secure coding principles.
+These vulnerabilities can lead to systemic weaknesses that are difficult to address without fundamental design changes.

+5. **Security Misconfiguration (A05)**:
+   - Security misconfiguration vulnerabilities occur when security settings are not properly configured, such as default passwords, unnecessary features enabled, or excessive permissions granted.
+These misconfigurations can expose systems to unauthorized access, data leaks, or other security risks.

+6. **Vulnerable and Outdated Components (A06)**:
+   - This category addresses risks associated with the use of outdated or vulnerable software components, such as libraries, frameworks, or third-party dependencies.
+Failure to update or patch these components can expose applications to known exploits and security vulnerabilities.

+7. **Identification and Authentication Failures (A07)**:
+   - Identification and authentication failures occur when authentication mechanisms are improperly implemented or authentication credentials are not adequately protected.
+These failures can lead to unauthorized access, account takeover, or other security breaches.

+8. **Software and Data Integrity Failures (A08)**:
+   - This category focuses on vulnerabilities related to assumptions made about software updates, critical data, or CI/CD pipelines without verifying integrity.
+These failures can lead to unauthorized modifications to software or data, compromising system integrity and security.

+9. **Security Logging and Monitoring Failures (A09)**:
+   - Security logging and monitoring failures occur when applications fail to generate adequate logs or monitoring alerts, hindering detection and response to security incidents.
+These failures can impact visibility, incident alerting, and forensic analysis, making it difficult to detect and mitigate security threats.

+10. **Server-Side Request Forgery (A10)**:
+    - Server-side request forgery vulnerabilities occur when attackers can manipulate server-side requests to access internal resources or perform unauthorized actions on behalf of the server.
+These vulnerabilities can lead to data leaks, unauthorized access, or server-side attacks.